 Current therapies for patients with HD can only manage individual symptoms.
 There is no approved therapy that has been shown to delay or halt disease progression.

-PATrOL-enabled NT0100 is currently in preclinical development for the treatment of HD.
-NeuBase is conducting preclinical studies with the goal of filing and IND for NT0100 in the second half of 2020.
+The PATrOL-enabled NT0100 program is currently in preclinical development for the treatment of HD.
+NeuBase is conducting preclinical studies with the goal of filing an IND for NT0100 by year end 2021.